peterjbardenhagen/openai-mcp-agent-dotnet/README.md

    > **NOTE**: You might not be asked to login, if you've set the `USE_LOGIN` value to `false`.

 ### Run it locally

+1. Make sure you're in the `openai-mcp-agent-dotnet` directory.
+1. Make sure that your deployed model name is `gpt-4o`.
+If your deployed model is different, update `src/McpTodo.ClientApp/appsettings.json`.

+    ```jsonc
+    {
+      "OpenAI": {
+        // Make sure this is the right deployment name.
+        "DeploymentName": "gpt-4o"
+      }
+    }
+    ```

 1. Add Azure OpenAI API Key.